Antari-yan/Introduction-Container/README.md

 - Developed by `Red Hat` as an open-source daemonless and rootless alternative to Docker.
 - Unlike Docker, Podman doesn’t require a background service (`dockerd`) and can run entirely without root privileges, improving security.
 - Podman intentionally mimics Docker’s CLI, so commands like `podman run` are nearly identical to `docker run`.
-- It’s popular in enterprise and security-sensitive contexts and integrates tightly with `systemd` (the Linux system and service manager).
+- It’s popular in enterprise and security-sensitive contexts and integrates tightly with `systemd`.
-- Also muses the concept of `pods` like Kubernetes
+- Also uses the concept of `pods` like Kubernetes

 #### Linux Namespaces
-Linux namespaces provide isolation for system resources, meaning a process or a group of processes can operate in its own „namespace,“ unaware of other processes using the same resources in different namespaces.
+Linux namespaces provide isolation for system resources, meaning a process or a group of processes can operate in its own `namespace`, unaware of other processes using the same resources in different namespaces.
 Namespaces isolate processes, allowing them to have their own view of system resources like process IDs (PIDs), file systems, network interfaces, user IDs, and more.

 Each type of namespace provides isolation for a specific system resource:
   - PID namespace: Isolates the process IDs, meaning processes in one namespace can't see or affect processes in another namespace.